aswathisukesh10-PT/Penetration-Testing-Learning/goal.md

 ## How I Completed This Goal
 - Studied the full penetration testing lifecycle
+- Performed Regional NPT (UK) with senior penetration Tester
-- Practiced hands-on labs using TryHackMe
+- Practiced hands-on labs using TryHackMe/Hack The Box
 - Created structured mind maps with tools and commands
 - Completed courses that included practical hands-on labs